 At the first sign of grubs, call Edge right away.
 The sooner you address grubs the better, if they are allowed to grow to maturity and spread, you are at risk for losing your lawn entirely.
 Once grubs have taken over your yard, they will not go away on their own.
 They will burrow deeper into the soil to survive the winter, emerging as adult beetles in the spring ready to start the process over again.

 Time is of the essence if you suspect that you have grubs.
-90% of our customers are serviced the same day they order, and we guarantee service within 48 hours.
+90% of our customers receive grub control services the same day they order, and we guarantee service within 48 hours.
 One of our Service Specialists will first thoroughly inspect your lawn for grubs and all other possible causes for the declining health of your lawn.
-Once the problem has been diagnosed, Edge will assess the damage and offer the most effective plan to not only rid your lawn of these menaces, but will prevent their return as well.
+Once the problem has been diagnosed, Edge will assess the damage and offer the most effective grub pest control service plan to not only rid your lawn of these menaces but will prevent their return as well.

 Signs of grub feeding include: